w3c/wai-tutorials/source/forms/labels.html.erb.md

 #### Using aria-label
 {:.ap}

-`aria-label` provides the label to assistive technology.
+In this example, the `aria-label` attribute provides the label to assistive technology.

 {::nomarkdown}
 <%= code_start %>